mayasaffron/Kaur-Health/README.md

 ### UX Research

-In order for me to be able to successfully meet both the user and business goals of this project, it was vital that i usnderstoof the wokr and mission of Juspreet Mahoon.
+For me to be able to successfully meet both the user and business goals of this project, I needed to understand the work and mission of Juspreet Mahoon.
-I was lucky to be presented with her work and findings and used her many social media posts and videos on youtube, to get a feel of the kind of oerson she was and the message she wanted to share with the world.
+I was lucky to be presented with her work and findings and used her many social media posts and videos on youtube, to get a feel of the kind of person she was and the message she wanted to share with the world.

 After learning about her, I then underwent some learning on the topics she is passionate about and would like to share across the site.
-I am passionate about many of the same subjects; female health is of utmost concern to me, being a woman and female only pre and post natal specialising, personal trainer.
-I have a unique insght into the anatomical journey women experience.
+I am passionate about many of the same subjects; female health is of utmost concern to me.
+Being a female-only pre and postnatal specialising, personal trainer; I have a unique insight into the anatomical journey women experience.
 I was able to bring this knowledge to the site.

-I scoured the internet for other sites with similar target audiences, brand messages and tone of voice, to get an idea of a good colour scheme, [this](https://www.healthline.com/health/best-womens-health-blogs) blog proved very helpful. feedback from my clients on colour choices and read blogs about which colours and fonts would be most appealing to women.
+I scoured the internet for other sites with similar target audiences, brand messages and tone of voice, to get an idea of a good colour scheme, [this](https://www.healthline.com/health/best-womens-health-blogs) blog proved very helpful.

 I knew that I wanted to create an app that would:
 - Engage all women, not just women with a predetermined interest in the subjects discussed.
 - Provide a community feel, whereby users could gain information and feel acknowledged.
-- Encourage users to create a profile, so that they could gain the benefit of start discussions on the blog and also have their order information prefilled.
+- Encourage users to create a profile, so that they could gain the benefit of starting discussions on the blog and also have their order information prefilled.
-- Ensure that my design would tell users that this site is a safe space for women, but also that this is an educational tool to hopefully enlighten women with similar interests, or those who have no idea.
+- Ensure that my design would tell users that this site is a safe space for women, but also that this is an educational tool to hopefully enlighten women with similar interests or those who have no idea.

-I based the checkout profiles and store functionality of the app on the module-[mini-project-boutique-ado]() expertly delivered by [code Institute]().
+I based the checkout profiles and store functionality of the app on the module -mini-project-boutique-ado expertly delivered by [code Institute]().
 Everything in this project is entirely fictionally and all content was created by me.